-Although the constitution supports a democratic political system, President Ogavo has gradually suppressed any effective opposition and since 2013 CARANA has effectively been a one-party state.
+Although the constitution supports a democratic political system, President Ogavo has gradually suppressed any effective opposition and since 2013, Carana has effectively been a one-party State.
 Today, the only legal political party is the Falin-dominated PDC.
-All members of parliament are members of the PDC or have close ties to the PDC.
+All members of parliament are members of PDC or have close ties to PDC.